ongyx/tankobon/README.md

 tankobon pdfify -o komi.pdf
 ```

-Or maybe you might want to use the (WIP) GUI instead:
+Or maybe you might want to use the GUI instead:

 ```bash
 tankobon gui